Can hypnosis help Aspergers Syndrome?

 Research has not come up with answers to the cause of this dramatic increase in numbers (although a genetic vulnerability seems likely due to environmental factors out there).
-Families assume they will be given answers and help once a diagnosis is finally given, but this is not the case.
-Support is non-existent at worst and sporadic at best.
+Families assume they will be given answers and help once a diagnosis is finally given, but this is not always the case.
+Support can be non-existent at worst and sporadic at best.

-For those with Asperger’s Syndrome (AS) or High Functioning Autism (HFA) life can be extremely difficult.
-AS is a communication and socialisation disorder and is not accompanied with a learning disability.
-Therefore, they are aware of their difficulties which can lead to depression, low self-esteem and lack of confidence as they struggle to make themselves understood in a society that just thinks they are ‘odd’ or assumes they are learning disabled.
+For those with Asperger’s Syndrome (AS) life can be extremely difficult.
+AS is a communication and socialisation condition and is not accompanied by a learning disability.
+Therefore, those with AS are more aware of their difficulties which can lead to depression, low self-esteem and lack of confidence as they struggle to make themselves understood in a society that just thinks they are ‘odd’ or assumes they are learning disabled.

-AS find everyday life difficult as they have an overload of senses which others can ‘blank out’ concentrating on only what is immediately important.
-The AS cannot determine what should take priority which causes the ongoing stress and anxiety to manifest.
+Those with AS can find everyday life difficult as they have an overload of senses which others can ‘blank out’, concentrating on only what is immediately important.
+They often cannot determine what should take priority which causes the ongoing stress and anxiety to manifest.

-Anxiety builds up due to external or internal sensory stimuli in the brain which can lead to temper outbursts, irritability, pacing, agitation etc which then creates tremendous stress.
-This behaviour is unacceptable in society and can lead to alienation and enforced solitary preoccupation.
+Anxiety builds up due to external or internal sensory stimuli in the brain which can lead to temper outbursts, irritability, pacing, agitation etc. which then creates tremendous stress.
+This behaviour can be seen as unacceptable and lead to alienation and enforced solitary preoccupation.

 Giving parents and carers the tools and techniques to manage their stress will improve their mental well-being and enable them to cope better with the daily challenges of living with autism.
 The person with AS or HFA too will benefit greatly from these therapies as it will address their individual needs and enable them to lead a more fulfilling life.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.